• Skip to primary navigation

 [email protected] | Website | + posts

-Kara Meyberg Guzman is a co-founder of Santa Cruz Local.
-From 2017-18, she served as the Santa Cruz Sentinel’s managing editor.
-She had other previous roles at the Sentinel, including working as a reporter covering transportation, education and the environment.
+Kara Meyberg Guzman is the CEO and co-founder of Santa Cruz Local.
+Prior to Santa Cruz Local, she served as the Santa Cruz Sentinel’s managing editor.
 She has a biology degree from Stanford University and lives in Santa Cruz.

 Stephen Baxter is a co-founder and editor of Santa Cruz Local.
 He covers Santa Cruz County government.